Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Abstract

 \section{Abstract}

 The family of functions plays a central role in the design and effectiveness of function-correcting codes.
-By focusing on a well-defined family of functions, function-correcting codes can be constructed with minimal length while still ensuring full error detection or correction within that family.
-In this work, we explore the concept of locally $(\lambda,\rho)$-functions for $b$-symbol read channels and investigate the redundancy of the corresponding function-correcting $b$-symbol codes(FCBSC) by introducing the notions of locally $(\lambda,\rho,b)$-functions.
-First, we discuss the possible values of $\lambda$ and $\rho$ for which any function can be considered as locally $(\lambda,\rho)$-function in $b$-symbol metric.
+By focusing on a well-defined family of functions, function-correcting codes can be constructed with minimal length while still ensuring full error detection and correction within that family.
+In this work, we explore the concept of locally $(\lambda,\rho)$-functions for $b$-symbol read channels and investigate the optimal redundancy of the corresponding function-correcting $b$-symbol codes (FCBSC) by introducing the notions of locally $(\lambda,\rho,b)$-functions.
+First, we discuss the values of $\lambda$ and $\rho$ for which a function can be considered as a locally $(\lambda,\rho)$-function in $b$-symbol metric.
 The findings improve some known results in the Hamming metric and present several new results in the $b$-symbol metric.
-Then we investigate the redundancy of $(f,t)$-FCBSC for locally $(\lambda,\rho,b)$-functions.
-We establish a recurrence relation between the optimal redundancy of $(f,t)$ -function-correcting codes for the $(b+1)$-read and $b$-read channels.
-We establish an upper bound on the redundancy of $(f,t)$-function-correcting $b$-symbol codes for general locally ($\lambda,\rho$, $b$)-functions by linking it to the minimum achievable length of $b$-symbol error-correcting codes and traditional Hamming-metric codes, given a fixed number of codewords and a specified minimum distance.
-We derive some explicit upper bounds on the redundancy of $(f,t)$-function-correcting $b$-symbol codes for $\rho=2t$.
+Then we investigate the optimal redundancy of $(f,t)$-FCBSCs for locally $(\lambda,\rho,b)$-functions.
+We establish a recurrence relation between the optimal redundancy of $(f,t)$-function-correcting codes for the $(b+1)$-symbol read and $b$-symbol read channels.
+We present an upper bound on the optimal redundancy of $(f,t)$-function-correcting $b$-symbol codes for general locally ($\lambda,\rho$, $b$)-functions by associating it to the minimum achievable length of $b$-symbol error-correcting codes and traditional Hamming-metric codes, given a fixed number of codewords and a specified minimum distance.
+We derive some explicit upper bounds on the redundancy of $(f,t)$-function-correcting $b$-symbol codes for locally $(\lambda,2t,b)$-functions.
 Moreover, for the case where $b=1$, we show that a locally ($3,2t,1$)-function achieves the optimal redundancy of $3t$.
-Additionally, we explicitly investigate locality and redundancy for the $b$-symbol weight distribution function for $b\geq1$.
+Additionally, we explicitly investigate the locality and optimal redundancy of FCBSCs for the $b$-symbol weight function and weight distribution function for $b\geq1$.

 \textbf{Keywords}: Function-correcting codes, error-correcting codes, $b$-symbol read channels, redundancy.\\ \textbf{Mathematics subject classification}: 94B60, 94B65.\\